gospodinp/torei-rpg/rules.md

 #### Who represents your power?

 Status on Torei comes from the people you command.
 Are you a manager?
 An officer?
 A parent?
 Do you have elected status in any organization, no matter how small?

+### Stellanova's Authority {.example}

+Stella works for the Amalthean embassy, on contract work.
+As a freelancer, she has very little authority beyond negotiation.
+That said, she did purchase a maid slave to spy on her ex-wife after their divorce, and legally she holds title over one slave.

 ## Background